forthy42/net2o/wiki/guidelines.md

 4. Thou art supposed to teach what thou knowest to those with the appropriate talent, and learn what thou doest not if thou hast the talent.

-5. In case thy temper is getting full bursar, eat dry frog pills and calm down.
+5. In case thy temper is going full bursar, eat dry frog pills and calm down.

 6. Celibacy is mandatory.
 Up to seven sons are tolerated, but keep track of all of them.
 Daughters count as sons.
 They all start at level 1, and need